rmit-wgbowley/APU/README.md

 ### Documentation

-All internal documentation can be found within this repo's [issues](https://github.com/rmit-wgbowley/LV-Isolated-Buck/issues).
+All internal documentation (design notes) can be found within this repo's [issues](https://github.com/rmit-wgbowley/LV-Isolated-Buck/issues).

 #### Tags
 ```